SMSC & Life Skills

-We value highly spiritual, moral, social and cultural development (SMSC) and we see it as important in fulfilling our school mission statement, ‘God’s children at the heart of everything we do’.
+We value highly spiritual, moral, social and cultural development (SMSC) and we see it as important in fulfilling our school vision statement, “I have come that you may have life, and have it to the full” (John 10. v10b) .
 Our college’s Christian character supports the SMSC development of all of our students whether they are Christian, of other faiths, or of none.

-SMSC is promoted across the school through our daily acts of collective worship, the Personal, Social, Health and Economic (PSHE) curriculum, in academic subjects, and through extra-curricular activities.
+SMSC is promoted across the school through our daily acts of collective worship, the Life Skills curriculum, in academic subjects, and through extra-curricular activities.

 ‘I enjoyed this topic because we heard different people’s opinions from different cultures and I learnt more about different religions and cultures I didn’t know of or understand before.
 It gave me better knowledge of the world and other countries, and how people live outside of the UK.’